 The line had connected the two cities since July 4, 1902 and is the last for the company since 1959 when the other lines had converted to buses.

 The remaining streetcars in Los Angeles converted to bus lines in 1963.

 When passenger rail is reintroduced in 1990, it is on the same Los Angeles – Long Beach right-of-way.

 The 59-year history of Pacific Electric’s rail service between Los Angeles and Long Beach, including an image from opening day in 1902, is found in our Primary Resources blog post here, while the story of how the rail line converted to buses is recounted in this Primary Resources blog post.

-Below, documentary film footage from the last days of Pacific Electric rail service.
+This documentary film footage depicts the last days of Pacific Electric rail service.

 1994: A groundbreaking ceremony is held for the Pasadena Blue Line (now, Gold Line) at the intersection of Avenue 18 and Barranca next to the railroad bridge spanning the Los Angeles River.

 The Mayors of Los Angeles, Pasadena and South Pasadena participate in the start of demolition of the existing Santa Fe bridge to make way for a new Metro Rail bridge.

 The project is later temporarily suspended over funding shortfalls until the formation of the independent Pasadena Blue Line Construction Authority.

 The Authority later holds a second groundbreaking ceremony on June 8, 2000, and the project opens as the Metro Gold Line on July 26, 2003.